srivastavaresearchgroup/srivastavaresearchgroup.github.io/README.md

 - Organized [Seismology and Artificial Intelligence workshop](https://fias.institute/en/events/conferences/2023/sai-2023/) funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung - BMBF) from 13th September to 15 September 2023.
 - Co-convener in European Geosciences Union 2023 in the session titled [Hybrid modeling of natural hazards: blending deep-learning, data-driven approaches and physics-based simulations](https://meetingorganizer.copernicus.org/EGU23/session/46864)
 - Convener in Seismological Society of America 2023 in the session titled [Opportunities and Challenges for Machine Learning Applications in Seismology](https://meetings.seismosoc.org/wp-content/uploads/2022/11/2023-Sessions.pdf)
+- Organized the [Kickoff SAI workshop](https://fias.institute/en/events/conferences/2021/sai-kickoff-workshop/) funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung - BMBF) from 27th September to 1st October 2021.

 ## Research Team